solhuang/dictlist/README.md

 ### filter()

-The filter method returns a filterlist object that matches the search criteria.
+The filter method returns a filterlist object that matches the search criteria in the keyword arguments.
 If none is found an empty filterlist is returned.

 	>>> people.filter(affiliation='REBEL_ALLIANCE')
 	[{'status': 'RETIRED', 'affiliation': 'REBEL_ALLIANCE', 'age': 57, 'id': 1, 'name': 'Obi-Wan Kenobi'},